 Sea water refrigeration is by Johnson Controls and SeaQuest supplied two fish pumps.

-A 3,100kW shaft generator powers all the winches, cranes and systems at sea and there are no less than five auxilliary Caterpillar generators for when the vessel is landing or otherwise requiring extra power.
+A 3,100kW shaft generator powers all the winches, cranes and systems at sea and there are no less than five auxiliary Caterpillar generators, supplied and installed by local marine engineering firm DH Marine, for when the vessel is landing or otherwise requiring extra power.

 A 170kW Caterpillar harbour generator is also installed for power when she is tied up and not using shore power.